RallyCommunity/rally-app-development/README.md

 **Introduction**

 The purpose of this guide is to help you create a productive environment for developing and testing Rally apps.
 It is aimed at those who might not have a lot of development experience or are not a full time member of a development team.
+While following the steps of the instructions, refer to referenced screen shots for details.

 **Principles**